In this section we list the possible values of the debugger action variables, and their meaning.

 number of the current port.

-to trace
+mode to trace there.

-Inv should obey the same rules as for qskip
+Inv should obey the same rules as for qskip.

 trace